 - monographs hardback, trade paperback and paperback

 - large print monographs hardback, trade paperback and paperback

 - audiobooks

 - eBooks

 - eAudiobooks

 - eMagazines

 - eMusic

-- eFilms

 - DVDs

-- music CDs

 - magazines

-- newspapers

 - online databases

-Purchasing for the collection will reflect a 70% print / 30% non-print split based on community needs and industry trends.
+Purchasing for the collection will based on community needs and industry trends.

 The availability of information and publications online may influence the hardcopy collection, especially in the area of reference information.